Primary health care

 Top storyCelebrating nurses’ and midwives’ role in bringing health services to everyone, everywhere

-Nurses and midwives make up the majority of the workforce worldwide.
+Nurses and midwives make up the majority of the health workforce worldwide.
 Each year for a week, beginning with International Day of the Midwife on 5 May and culminating in International Nurses Day on 12 May, we celebrate their huge contribution to health in the WHO European Region.

 Contact usWHO European Centre for Primary Health Care